-One of my big concerns is the increased use of pain killers, in particular those opioid derivates that are causing a epidemic problem in the United States of America, as mentioned in several publications and now more widely covered in the news.
+As a doctor, one of my big concerns is the increased use of pain medication, in particular those opioid derivatives that are causing an epidemic problem of overuse in the United States of America, as mentioned in several publications and now more widely covered in the news.

-Acupuncture is a well known technique used in the US for some decades now and in use in China for thousands of years.
-Pain management is the most studied indication linked to acupuncture in the western world.
-If you are in pain, I would like to suggest you to opt for a more natural, non pharmacological approach to avoid risks of pain medicine side effects as mentioned at the Harvard Health Publications on Pain relief with natural methods
+Acupuncture is a well-known technique used to treat pain in the US for some decades now and in China for thousands of years.
+Pain management is the most studied indication linked to acupuncture in the Western world.
+If you are in pain, I would like to recommend that you opt for a more natural, non-pharmacological approach to avoid risks of pain medicine side effects such as those mentioned in the Harvard Health Publications report on pain relief with natural methods.

-One frequently observed “side effect” of acupuncture is a feeling of relaxation and well being, so why not to give acupuncture a try?
+One frequently observed “side effect” of acupuncture is a feeling of relaxation and well-being, so why not to give it a try?

 Disclaimer: This article contains general information about health topics but does not constitute medical advice.
-If you have any questions related with your condition you should contact your doctor or healthcare provider.
-If you think you may be suffering form any medical condition, you should seek immediate medical attention.
+If you have any questions related to your condition, you should contact your doctor or healthcare provider.
+If you think you may be suffering from any medical condition, you should seek immediate medical attention.